 People: How many certified employees does the partner have?
 The more of their sales force that has technical and sales certifications, the more likely they are to rank high for capability.

 Focus: For which products does your partner have certifications?
-The type of product certifications the partner holds can tell you much about both their business focus and capability.
+The type of product certifications the partner holds can tell you much about their business focus and capability.

 Productivity: How effective is the partner’s certified team?
-Productivity can be simply calculated by the total dollars in this partner’s sales divided by the number of certifications the partner should account for quality over quantity.
+Productivity can be calculated by the total dollars in this partner’s sales divided by the number of certifications the partner should account for quality over quantity.

 Finding the most capable partner